Commutativity and Kleisli laws of codensity monads of probability measures: Introduction

-suggest these are the Kleisli morphisms of a monad.
-These monads are known as \textit{probability monads}, and we will define several such probability monads in \hyperref[section2]{Section 2}, which will be our running examples throughout the paper.
-Of particular importance is the Giry monad $\mathcal{G}$ on \textbf{Meas} introduced in \cite{giry_categorical_1982} whose Kleisli morphisms are Markov kernels.
-However we will see in that section that there are many examples of probability monads on different categories that tend to share a similar structure:
+suggest these random functions can be understood as the Kleisli morphisms of a monad.
+There are numerous examples of similar \emph{probability monads}~\cite{giry_categorical_1982,jacobs_probability_2018}, and we will describe five running examples for this paper in \hyperref[section2]{Section 2}.
+These monads, although defined on different categories, tend to share a similar description in terms of integration operators, shown in \hyperref[table1]{Table 1}.

-One explanation for the shared structure of several of these probability monads can be given by their \textit{codensity presentation}.
-If $K \colon \mathcal{D} \to \mathcal{C}$ is any functor, then if the right Kan extension $\text{Ran}_K K$ exists, it has a monad structure, which is called the codensity monad of $K$.
-We give a summary of the theory of codensity monads at the beginning of \hyperref[sect3]{Section 3}.
-It was shown in \cite{van_belle_probability_2022} that most of the probability monads we discuss in \hyperref[section2]{Section 2} can be presented as a codensity monad of a functor from a small category of stochastic maps.
-In \hyperref[sect3]{Section 3} we outline how our running examples are exhibited as the codensity monads of functors from the categories $\textbf{Stoch}_{\omega_1}$ (or $\textbf{Stoch}_\omega$), which are equivalent to the categories whose objects are countable sets (or finite sets) and morphisms are random functions.
-We give the interpretation that a functor $K_P \colon \textbf{Stoch}_{\omega_1} \to \mathcal{C}$ defines a model of discrete probability in $\mathcal{C}$, and its codensity monad $P$ can be viewed as giving the largest extension of this notion of probability admissible in $\mathcal{C}$.
-Most of the remainder of the paper is dedicated to using these codensity presentations to show various properties our running examples satisfy. \\
+This unified description can be explained by a presentation of probability monads as codensity monads~\cite{van_belle_probability_2022}.
+If $K \colon \mathcal{D} \to \mathcal{C}$ is any functor, then if the right Kan extension $T=\text{Ran}_K K$ exists, it has a monad structure, which is called the codensity monad of $K$.
+In particular, if $\mathcal{D}$ is essentially small and $\mathcal{C}$ is locally small and complete, then this Kan extension always exists.
+Furthermore, the Kleisli category of the codensity monad $\mathbb{T}$ can be seen as a full subcategory of $[\mathcal{D},\textbf{Set}]^\text{op}$~\cite{leinster_codensity_2013}, which gives us a \textit{formal setting} to interpret the Kleisli morphisms of the monad $\mathbb{T}$.
+We will give an account of the theory of codensity monads at the beginning of \hyperref[section3]{Section 3}.
+We then recall the presentation in~\cite{van_belle_probability_2022} of probability monads as codensity monads of functors from the category $\textbf{FinStoch}$ (or $\textbf{cStoch}$) of finite (respectively countable) sets and random functions.
+Intuitively, a functor $K_P \colon \textbf{FinStoch} \to \mathcal{C}$ defines a \emph{model} of discrete probability in $\mathcal{C}$, and its codensity monad $P$ can be viewed as giving the largest extension of this notion.